-For further information, contact:IU Radiologic and Imaging Sciences Programs 1120 W Michigan St, Gatch Hall, Rm CL120 Indianapolis, IN 46202
+For further information, contact:IU Radiologic and Imaging Sciences Programs

+1120 W Michigan St, Gatch Hall, Rm CL120

+Indianapolis, IN 46202

-Phone: (317) 274-3801 Fax: (317) 274-4074 E-mail: radsci@iu.edu
+Phone: (317) 274-3801 Fax: (317) 274-4074 E-mail: radsci@iu.edu Updated: March 2024

-General Information Students accepted into the program must complete the Health Professions Programs (HPP) and the program admission requirements before the first day of classes.
+General Information Students accepted into the program must complete the Health Professions Programs (HPP) and all program admission requirements before the first day of classes.
 Admission to the professional program is competitive; therefore, completion of the prerequisites does not guarantee admission to the program.

-Criteria Used for Selection of Class For the selection of applicants for admission, the Radiologic Sciences Admission Committee considers academic background, including total and science/mathematics GPA, paid work experience in a direct patient care area of healthcare, and the results of a Test of Essential Academic Skills (TEAS) assessment taken within the last 12 months.
+Criteria Used for Selection of Class For the selection of applicants for admission, the Radiologic Sciences Admission Committee considers academic background, including total and science/mathematics GPA, paid work experience in a direct patient care area of healthcare, professional shadowing opportunity, and the results of a Test of Essential Academic Skills (TEAS- Allied Health Version) assessment taken within the last 24 months.

-Class Size Each year, forty(40) new students are admitted to start the professional program the last Monday in June.
+Class Size Each year, forty-two(42) new students are admitted starting the professional program the last Monday in June.
+(This date is different than the posted IU Indianapolis School calendar.)